 By 1918 the building housed Texas State Bank, which on April 30, on a front page dominated by news of the war, announced that two stories, designed by Sanguinet and Staats, would be added to the building.
 The building now houses condos.

 1000 Houston (1907).
 Just across West 9th Street, Sanguinet and Staats designed the iconic little Flatiron Building for Dr. Bacon Saunders, dean of Fort Worth University’s Fort Worth Medical College.
 The steel-framed building, one of the tallest in town at the time, was inspired by Manhattan’s Flatiron Building (1902).
 The Fort Worth building has been renovated by owner Dr. George Cravens.

 Pause a New York minute to think about this: Our Flatiron Building is one block from Worth Square, named for city namesake General William Jenkins Worth.
 The general is buried in Worth Square in Manhattan one block from that Flatiron Building.

 The Western National Bank and the Flatiron buildings were built when the swastika was a popular symbol of good luck.
 Both buildings feature the symbol on their exterior.

 This W. D. Smith photo from Fort Worth in Pictures gives us a 1940 snapshot of the west side of Houston Street.
 At 906 the bank building housed Mitchell, Gartner & Thompson Insurance Company.
 On the left edge are the Flatiron Building and the 1939 public library.
 Looming behind 906 are The Fair (left) and the Waggoner Building.
 The short building with the black wall is the Thompson’s Bookstore building.
 Behind the Waggoner Building was the Board of Trade Building (1889).

 By 1946 McCrory’s was still at 901, A&P was still across Houston Street in the Thompson’s Bookstore building.
 The Western National/Texas State Bank Building was occupied by Mitchell, Gartner & Thompson insurance.
 And look at 909 Houston Street.
 No yoostabe there.
 Nosiree.
 That’s a genuine stillis!

 909 Houston (1917).
-James and Thomas Peters owned a shoeshine parlor in Waco, moved their business to Fort Worth by 1914, and branched into repairing shoes, cleaning clothes, restoring hats, and, finally, making hats.
+James and Thomas Peters owned a shoeshine parlor in Waco, moved their business to Fort Worth in 1911, and branched into repairing shoes, cleaning clothes, restoring hats, and, finally, making hats.

 Hats off to fifteen yoostabes and one stillis.